 - 1. Data in this column represent the number of years of credited service earned by the named executive officer as of December 31, 2014.
 Ms. McDaniel has prior service with Newsweek.
-Mr. Jones has prior service with Kaplan and Newsweek.
-All are included in this column - 2.
-Amounts in this column represent the actuarial present value of the named executive officer's accumulated benefits under the plan as of December 31, 2014.
+Mr. Jones has prior service with Kaplan.
+Mr. Rosen has prior service with Kaplan and Newsweek.
+All are included in this column. - Mr. Jones has prior service with Kaplan.
+Mr. Rosen has prior service with Kaplan and Newsweek.
+All are included in this column.
+2. Amounts in this column represent the actuarial present value of the named executive officer's accumulated benefits under the plan as of December 31, 2014.
 The benefits valued for Mr. Graham include the Graham Schedule, SRA and SERP amounts.
-The benefits valued for Mr. Jones include the Graham Schedule, Kaplan Schedule, SRA and SERP amounts and the Jones Individual Pension Arrangement.
+The benefits valued for Mr. Jones include the Graham Schedule, SRA and SERP amounts.
+The benefits valued for Mr. Jones include the Graham Schedule, Newsweek Schedule, Kaplan Schedule, SRA and SERP amounts and the Jones Individual Pension Arrangement.
 The benefits valued for Mr. Rosen include the Graham Schedule, Newsweek Schedule, Kaplan Schedule, SRA and SERP amounts.
 Although the Rosen Individual Pension Arrangement permits Mr. Rosen to retire at any time following entry into such arrangement and receive an unreduced benefit commencing at age 58 (when he would otherwise become eligible for an unreduced benefit under the SERP and the Company's qualified retirement plan), the value of Mr. Rosen's accumulated SERP benefit in this column is already based on the assumption that he remains employed until age 58.
 Mr. O'Shaughnessy is not yet eligible to participate in the Company's qualified retirement benefit plans.